|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Membership in the National Honorary Society in Geography is available to majors selected on the basis of GPA.
 Initiations are held each year, and student members can submit articles to the GTU journal and apply for national scholarships.

 Students are encouraged to apply their skills and knowledge in a credit-bearing internship that utilizes their academic training.
 Assignments at planning, social service and other agencies, as well as firms that specialize in mapping and geographic data analysis, have helped in securing employment opportunities.
+The Internship course also includes class meetings at which assigned articles and each student's work experience are discussed in a seminar format.
+See the Undergraduate Chair for more details and for information on possible internship sites.

 The department has identified several informal areas of concentration to assist students in making course selections.
-These do not constitute formal requirements, but rather provide guidelines for developing a personalized curriculum.
+These do not constitute formal requirements but rather provide guidelines for developing a personalized curriculum.
 Students can focus on the following themes:

 It is now possible to become certified as a secondary school social studies teacher by combining a major in Geography and Urban Studies with a major in Social Studies Education.
-It is also possible to gain certification through a GUS major and education minor following
+It is also possible to gain certification through a GUS major and education minor following the 5 year BA/MA program.
+For more information on this opportunity, please contact the CLA Academic Advising

 The courses in this certificate program examine all the world's culture regions and the linkages among them.
 Courses can be selected based on a student's interest in domestic or international tourism.
 Additional courses would then be chosen to help the student acquire a sense of place as well as strategies for learning about new locations.
 Some students might also want to study geographical information systems (GIS) to assess the character of specific tourist destinations.